-I recently did a trip to Egypt in October -2013, and as you know there has been a political unrest in Egypt but yet I decided to go alone.
+I did a trip to Egypt in October -2013, and as you know there has been a political unrest in Egypt, but yet I decided to go alone.
 It was scary to go to a country with political unrest as there’s this constant fear.
 Even while I was in Turkey some people joked that when I go to Egypt they may see me in news as being abducted or killed.
 I laughed it out, but yet went there alone.
-When I went to ‘Tahrir Square’ in Cairo it was completely deserted with police and military cordoning and yet I managed to visit the Egyptian museum.I then proceeded to Luxor and Aswan and did the ‘Nile Cruise’ and first time in the history a cruise was sailing with just one passenger on board and that was me.
+When I went to ‘Tahrir Square’ in Cairo it was completely deserted with police and military cordoning and yet I managed to visit the Egyptian museum.I then proceeded to Luxor and Aswan and did the ‘Nile Cruise’ and first time in history a cruise was sailing with just one passenger on board and that was me.
 It was privileged in a sense that a cruise was sailing just for you, but at the same time very scary to be alone on the Cruise for a night.
 I was all alone that night on the Cruise in a politically disturbed country like Egypt, and I would lie if I said I wasn’t scared.
 First time ever I was scared to be alone ( due to political unrest) but fortunately next morning I met a couple from New Zealand and was relieved to know they would be onboard.

 I have done most of my foreign tours where I’ve met people from different nationalities and it has been fun.
 A Swedish couple pictured above (whom I met in Cape Town) and me hired a car to drive around the scenic Garden Routé in S-Africa, and had Dan not driven the car I don’t think I could have gone there alone, as it’s a very remote place to find public or local transport.
 It was just by chance I met Danielle and Malin and started a conversation with them and we decided to travel together.
 Everywhere I went I met strangers who became friends later.
 I’ve always been told that I’m the only Indian woman they have come across travelling alone.